openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

-.. note:: If you modify components in your library that are in use in a course, including deleting components, these updates in the "source" library are not reflected in the course unless you manually update the randomized content block in the course outline.
+.. note:: If you modify components in your library that are in use in a course, including deleting components, these updates in the "source" library are not reflected in the course unless you manually update the randomized content block in the course unit.
 For details about updating library components used in your course to match the latest version in the content library, see :ref:`Get the Latest Version of Library Content`.

 .. _Delete a Library: